nuuuwan/news_lk3_data/README.md

 *2024-01-19 17:29:00* · [`adaderanalk`](https://www.adaderana.lk/news/96550/president-ranil-calls-for-strong-united-nam-to-contribute-to-a-better-world)

-President Ranil Wickremesinghe on Friday (Jan.18) highlighted how digital divide and Weapons of Mass Destruction have deepened inequalities between NAM (Non-Aligned Movement) developing states and the developed world.

-Addressing the 19th Non-Aligned Movement Summit in Kampala, Uganda, Wickremesinghe also emphasized the need for a strong, united NAM, the President’s Media Division (PMD) said.
+President Ranil Wickremesinghe on Friday (Jan.19) commended President Yoweri Museveni for assuming leadership at the 19th Non-Aligned Movement (NAM) Summit in Kampala, Uganda.

+He highlighted the current global challenges, including the humanitarian crisis in Gaza, the shift in the post-Cold War order, and emerging multipolar dynamics.

+President Wickremesinghe emphasized the need for NAM to reinvent itself, transforming into the largest bloc representing the Global South.

 ...